bbqnut/troutreclaimer/README.md

 -=-

-For eggdrop put troutrec.tcl in your scripts directory and add "source/troutrec.tcl" to your eggdrop.conf.
+For eggdrop put troutrec.tcl & troutr.txt in your scripts directory and add "source/troutrec.tcl" to your eggdrop.conf.

 -=-